Published October 12, 2010

 One purpose of this new WHI extension, which gathers the initial research institutions into regional groups, is to promote further collaboration between institutions and regions, points out Wactawski-Wende.
 Investigators will have access to data and biological samples from across the WHI, providing opportunity to network and collaborate on studies nationally.

 The other three WHI regional centers are headquartered at Stanford University (western region), Wake Forest University (southwest region) and Ohio State University (midwest region).
 The coordinating center for the extension study has not yet been announced, but is expected to be the Fred Hutchinson Cancer Institute in Seattle, Wash., Wactawski-Wende says.

 A significant portion of the work will be conducted by researchers in UB's School of Public Health and Health Professions.
 "Here at Buffalo we have an exceptional group of investigators joining the WHI," Wactawski-Wende says.
 "These include Drs.
-Amy Millen, Michael LaMonte, Heather Ochs-Balcom and Matthew Bonner, all assistant professors in the Department of Social and Preventive Medicine, and Christopher Andrews from biostatistics and Lara Sucheston from Roswell Park Cancer Institute.
+Amy Millen, Michael LaMonte, Heather Ochs-Balcom and Matthew Bonner, all assistant professors in the Department of Social and Preventive Medicine, and Christopher Andrews from biostatistics and Lara Sucheston from Roswell Park Comprehensive Cancer Center.
 Each of these investigators is proposing cutting edge science as part of their work on WHI."